ShanEllis/website_Ellis/content/about.md

 ---

-#### My Interests
+#### A bit more on my interests

 I love **analyzing data carefully** and **teaching others** how to do the same!
 I, of course, like pristine data sets.
 However, data are generally messy.
 Fortunately, I also really enjoy digging into and untangling the mess that often results from the generation of large amounts of data.
 So, if there's a data set and an interesting question, I'm probably interested.

-When I'm not analyzing data, cursing myself for a bug in my code, or writing about these endeavors, I harbor reasonable obsessions for beach volleyball, [FiveThirtyEight](http://fivethirtyeight.com/), baking, podcasts, and riding my bike all around Baltimore.
+When I'm not analyzing data, cursing myself for a bug in my code, or writing about these endeavors, I harbor reasonable obsessions for beach volleyball, baking, and riding my bike all around Baltimore.

 ---